cscchat/casinocoind-ws-client/README.md

 ### Reconnecting

-When the connection can't be setup, the connection drops, the internet connection times out, the rippled server goes offline, whatever: the client will reconnect at increasing intervals (min: 2 sec., max: 60 sec.).
-When the connection is online again, all the [subscriptions](https://ripple.com/build/rippled-apis/#subscribe) you sent will be re-sent.
+When the connection can't be setup, the connection drops, the internet connection times out, the casinocoind server goes offline, whatever: the client will reconnect at increasing intervals (min: 2 sec., max: 60 sec.).
+When the connection is online again, all the [subscriptions](https://casinocoin.org/build/casinocoind-apis/#subscribe) you sent will be re-sent.

-If your initial connection is ready, the (promse) `then` will execute.
+If your initial connection is ready, the (promise) `then` will execute.
 If you had a working connection before, you lost the connection and the client reconnected, an event will be emitted (see _2.
 Events_).

 ### State